lvsl-deactivated/sdn_nfv_business_plan/lean_canvas.md

 # Business Model #

-Lean Canvas business model allows quickly surface key elements of the startup.
+Below is a Lean Canvas business model which allows quickly surface key elements of the RIBCloud.

 ## Problem ##